Aleksandr Lapin (general): Highest Staff (2020-present)

+Invasion of Ukraine

-In June 2022 it was revealed that he was the commander of the Army Group "Center" of the Russian Army Forces in the 2022 Russian invasion of Ukraine.
+In June 2022 it was revealed that he was the commander of the Army Group "Center" of the Russian Army Forces in the Russian invasion of Ukraine.
 In late March, he visited the front line and awarded a medal to his son, the commander fighting in Sumy and Chernihiv, just before the Russian army withdrew.

+An investigation by NPR alleged that troops under Lapin's command had killed civilians in Nova Basan and Bobrovytsia during the first months of the invasion and suggested that Lapin could be prosecuted for war crimes under the doctrine of command responsibility if the killings were sufficiently widespread.

-Following the Second Battle of Lyman, which saw a Ukrainian victory, Lapin was heavily criticized by the head of the Chechen Republic, Ramzan Kadyrov.
+Following the October 2022 recapture of Lyman by Ukrainian forces, Lapin was heavily criticized by the head of the Chechen Republic, Ramzan Kadyrov.
 Kadyrov blamed Lapin for the Russian retreat, saying he would demote Lapin to the rank of private, strip him of his medals, and send him to the front line barefoot with a light machine gun to "wipe away his shame with blood".
 The Kremlin told Kadyrov to "set aside emotions" during the "special military operation".

-On October 29 Lapin was dismissed as commander from the Central Military District, replaced by Alexander Linkov.
+On 29 October, Lapin was dismissed as commander from the Central Military District, replaced by Alexander Linkov.

 Chief of Staff of the Russian Ground Forces

-On January 10, 2023, Russian media reported that Lapin had been assigned to the post of chief of staff of the Russian Ground Forces.
+On 10 January 2023 Russian media reported that Lapin had been assigned to the post of chief of staff of the Russian Ground Forces.
+In March 2024, he was appointed commander of the troops of the newly created Leningrad Military District and the "North" group of forces in Ukraine.

+In the months leading up to the August 2024 Ukrainian incursion into Kursk, Lapin dismantled a border guard council that had been responsible for its protection.
+In August 2025, due to "deteriorating health" and "his own will", he was removed from his post as commander of the "North" group of forces and replaced by Colonel General Yevgeny Nikiforov.
+On 21 August 2025, the Russian Defense Ministry confirmed the removal of Lapin from the post of commander of the group of forces "North".

+RBK Group has reported that Lapin has been retired from military service and replaced by Colonel General Yevgeny Nikiforov as commander of the Leningrad Military District.

+Sanctions

+On 15 March 2022, against the background of the Russian invasion of Ukraine, Lapin was placed on the UK sanctions list as being responsible for the deployment of Russian troops involved in the attack on Ukraine.

+On 5 May, he is listed on Canada's sanctions list for "complicity in President Putin's choice to invade a peaceful and sovereign country."
+On October 19, 2022, he fell under the sanctions of Ukraine as "involved in the aggression against Ukraine.".

+For similar reasons, he is on the sanctions lists of Australia and New Zealand.